-Nevertheless, these jobs affect inevitably their academic performance in various ways by causing not only psychological problems but also physical ones.
+Nevertheless, these jobs inevitably affect their academic performances in various ways by causing not only psychological problems but also physical ones.

 Students find themselves struggling to maintain a healthy lifestyle with not enough time to study, sleep and maintain healthy eating habits.

-In fact, Huang’s study on obesity, diet, and physical activity among college students indicates that an estimated 35% of college students are at risk for being overweight.
+In fact, Huang’s study on obesity, diet, and physical activity among university students indicates that an estimated 35% of university students are at risk for being overweight.

 And it’s no longer just the famous university’s night out that keeps students awake at night but also night shift.